 If you don’t get clients, will you not try things that work for other freelancers?

-If you know for sure that there is no one on this planet that is looking for services that you can offer, fine but I am sure you can offer something that others are willing to pay for.
+Are you behaving as you know for sure that no one on this planet is looking for services that you can offer, fine, but I am sure you can provide something that others are willing to pay for?

 6. The Fear of Freelancer Lifestyle

-The last but the most important fear among developers is the fear of being a freelancer.
-The fear takes many forms and one of them is they may have a tough time working from home or live the life of a freelancer.
+The last but the essential fear among developers is the fear of being a freelancer.
+The fear takes many forms, and one of them is they may have a tough time working from home or live the life of a freelancer.

-Fear of being a freelancer also comes from the lack of self-motivation.
+Fear of being a freelancer also comes from a lack of self-motivation.
 If you aren’t one of those guys who is self-motivated, it can be tough.

 There is no project manager or team leader to review your code.
-Clients are often nontechnical and you can always be tempted to take shortcuts to get the job done faster and if you have such attitude, freelancing is not for you.
+Clients are often nontechnical, and you can always be tempted to take shortcuts to get the job done faster, and if you have such an attitude, freelancing is not for you.